 - (i) Long Term Debtors As discussed above, the only soft loans identified by Gedling Borough Council are car loans to employees and a small interest-free loan to Gedling CVS.
-The sums outstanding at 31 March 2013 were £66,293 and £2,835 respectively, which are not material.
-The Council has made an advance of £1m to Lloyds Bank in respect of the Local Authority Mortgage Scheme and this is held on the balance sheet as a long-term debtor.
-Interest is paid on this advance at a rate that was fixed at inception, and no formal calculation of EIR is deemed necessary, the carrying amount representing a reasonable approximation of fair value. - (ii) Long Term Investment The Council held no investments with maturities of over 12 months at 31 March 2013. - (iii) Short Term Investment Investments held at 31 March 2013 amounted to £8.094m, including accrued interest, and consisted of fixed term deposits with approved counterparties.
+The sums outstanding at 31 March 2014 were £37,824 and £1,215 respectively, which are not material.
+The Council has made two advances of £1m each to Lloyds Bank in respect of the Local Authority Mortgage Scheme and these are held on the balance sheet as long-term debtors.
+Interest is paid on these advances at rates that were fixed at inception, and no formal calculations of EIR are deemed necessary, the carrying amounts representing a reasonable approximation of fair value. - (ii) Long Term Investment The Council held no investments with maturities of over 12 months at 31 March 2014. - (iii) Short Term Investment Investments held at 31 March 2014 amounted to £6.532m, including accrued interest, and consisted of fixed term deposits with approved counterparties.
 All the rates were fixed at inception, with interest paid on maturity.
-No formal calculation of EIR is deemed necessary, and the carrying amount is a reasonable approximation of the fair value. - (iv) Debtors Operational debtors are financial instruments of short duration, with no formal effective interest rate, and are required to be valued at their original amount, ie. the carrying amount is a reasonable approximation of fair value.
-Debtors outstanding at 31 March 2013, which are classed as financial instruments, totalled £2.520m net of impairment provisions for doubtful debts. - (v) Cash and Cash Equivalents The fair value of cash balances in hand (or overdrawn) is deemed to be the carrying value.
-The Council's cash balances overdrawn at 31 March 2013 totalled £0.720m, however these are combined on the Balance Sheet as part of the overall Cash and Cash Equivalents balance of £0.425m overdrawn.
-As this overdrawn position is only a result of daily cashflow management, the net position continues to be shown with current assets (note 19).
+No formal calculation of EIR is deemed necessary, and the carrying amount is a reasonable approximation of the fair value. - (iv) Short Term Debtors Operational debtors are financial instruments of short duration, with no formal effective interest rate, and are required to be valued at their original amount, ie. the carrying amount is a reasonable approximation of fair value.
+Debtors outstanding at 31 March 2014, which are classed as financial instruments, totalled £2.611m net of impairment provisions for doubtful debts. - (v) Cash and Cash Equivalents The fair value of cash balances in hand (or overdrawn) is deemed to be the carrying value.
+The Council's cash balances overdrawn at 31 March 2014 totalled £0.909m, however these are combined on the Balance Sheet as part of the overall Cash and Cash Equivalents balance of £1.557m in hand.
+As this overdrawn position is only a result of daily cashflow management, the net position continues to be shown with current assets (note 17).